-Guidance requires the use of highly inflationary accounting for countries whose cumulative three-year inflation exceeds 100%.
+GAAP requires the use of highly inflationary accounting for countries whose cumulative three-year inflation exceeds 100%.
 In the second quarter of 2018, the Argentine peso rapidly devalued relative to the U.S. dollar, which along with increased inflation, indicated that the three-year cumulative inflation in that country exceeded 100%.
 As a result, Seaboard adopted highly inflationary accounting as of July 1, 2018, for Seaboard's Sugar segment.
-Under highly inflationary accounting, the Sugar segment's functional currency became the U.S. dollar, and its income statement and balance sheet will be measured in U.S. dollars using both current and historical rates of exchange.
-The effect of changes in exchange rates on peso-denominated monetary assets and liabilities will be reflected in foreign currency gains (losses), net.
-At June 30, 2018, the Sugar segment had \$79 million in net assets denominated in Argentine pesos, and \$2 million in net liabilities denominated in U.S. dollars.
-Net sales of the Sugar segment were 3% of Seaboard's consolidated net sales for the six months ended June 30, 2018 and July 1, 2017.
+Under highly inflationary accounting, the Sugar segment's functional currency became the U.S. dollar, and its income statement and balance sheet was measured in U.S. dollars using both current and historical rates of exchange.
+The effect of changes in exchange rates on peso-denominated monetary assets and liabilities are reflected in foreign currency gains (losses), net.
+For the three month period ended September 29, 2018, Seaboard recognized \$8 million in foreign currency gains related to the adoption of highly inflationary accounting as a result of its net monetary liability position.